 1. Don’t leave valuables in your car.

-2. Roll up your Windows
+2. Roll up your windows

 We know it can be tempting to leave your windows down during the hot summer weather, but even leaving your windows slightly cracked can leave your vehicle vulnerable to car theft.
 A car thief can easily reach into your window through a small crack, gaining full access to your vehicle and the contents within it.

 Be mindful of where you park your car.
-If possible, park in well lit areas with surveillance systems or video cameras nearby.
+If possible, park in well-lit areas with surveillance systems or video cameras nearby.
 Even better, park your vehicle in a well-lit garage.
 Trust your gut!
 If you ever have a bad feeling about your parking spot, always move your car.

 4. Never leave your vehicle running

 Never leave your vehicle running and unattended.
 Auto theft is typically a crime of opportunity.
 Even if you are quickly running into your home or into a store, always remove the keys from the ignition and lock your car behind you.
+This is also just terrible for the environment so it’s just a lousy thing to do all around.

 5. Frequently change your key fob battery.